Orthelious/PDCP_Spring2019/course_documents/Assessments_and_GradingPolicies.md

 ## <a name="AS">// ASSIGNMENT STRUCTURE</a>
 Assements will be posted in the assignments folder

-_This course has four types of assignments:_
+_This course has four types of assessments:_

 * **Homework assignments** — Homework assignments will usually require group-work, online research and some level of analysis.
 Homework assignments are worth 5 points each and finished assignments will be discussed in class.